ffund/ml-notebooks/notebooks/4-linear-regression-case-study-part-2.md

 learn a relationship between the _individual instructor_ and his or her typical evaluation score, instead of learning a true relationship between the _variable_ and the evaluation score.

+In other words: the model learns "an instructor who is teaching-track, minority, male, English-language-trained, 50 years old, has average attractiveness 3.333, and whose photograph is in color and not formal typically scores X" - but it's really just learning "John typically scores X".

 :::